AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 Measure opportunity cost, what do you lose by taking this risk?
 A textbook example of this is a Master's degree.
 You pay a substantial sum, for a chance to get a better job that you may not have been able to get with an undergraduate degree.
 Is this worth the trade-off?
 There are many variables.

-# 10. Be malleable, but stand firm.
+# 10. The most important Relationship
-Be disciplined, but remain open.
-Adaptability and initiative are two key skills you’ll need for life.
-Initiative in a corporate environment is often met with bureaucracy and push back.
-Try to fight the bullshit but pick your battles wisely, sometimes they aren’t worth it.
+Is with yourself, investments into your future self has the highest return out of all investments.

 # 11. Decisions and Sacrifice are everything
 They make up a lot of day to day living, and have a butterfly effect on everything else.
+Sacrifices can be hard to make, sleep and relationships being the hardest.

 # 12. Health is part of wealth
 It’s cool to be healthy, healthy food doesn’t have to be salad, salads can taste nice, your tomorrow self will be much fitter and energised with a clean diet.

 # 13. Learn to fail gracefully
-If you’re human, you will fail at times.
-Learning to take this on the chin, and understand what went wrong with no pride is how you fail gracefully and increase chances of success the next time.
-I’ve failed more than I’ve succeeded, my ability to bounce back is the reason I’ve achieved great things.
+If you’re human you will fail at times.
+Learning to take this on the chin and understand what went wrong without having an ego is how you fail gracefully and increase chances of success the next time.
+I’ve failed more than I’ve succeeded, my ability to bounce back after failing is the reason I’ve achieved successful things.

 # 14. Take on responsibility, to learn to lead
 Interpersonal skills are valuable and hard to get, in both a leader and follower position.
 Getting leader experience is much harder than being a follower.
 To get more leader experience it tends to come from taking on responsibility, opt-in for more public speaking early on to improve your confidence and build life skills, it's invaluable.